rafaelmoraes003/react-tunes/README.md

 ###

-<h2 align="left">Como utilizar a aplicação</h2>
+<h2 align="left">How to use the application</h2>

 ###

-Faça o clone da aplicação usando o comando `git clone`.
-Após isso, entre na pasta do projeto utilizando o comando `cd react-tunes` e rode o comando `npm install`.
-Após a instalação, utilize o comando `npm start`.
+Clone the application using the `git clone` command.
+After that, enter the project folder using the `cd react-tunes` command and run the `npm install` command.
+After installation, use the `npm start` command.

 ###